Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Conclusion

 \section{Conclusion}

-We carried out the theoretical evaluation of the photon-count POVM for the segmented detector.
-Results show that PNR detection is indeed achievable in the ideal case.
-This opens a new path to PNR devices that operate at room temperature and can be manufactured with available integrated photonic technology.
-The number of integrated APDs appears to be, to a large extent, the dominant factor toward high-quality PNR detection.
-While photon losses must also be taken in to account, of course, it is important to note that they do not include the quantum efficiency of the APDs, by design of the segmented detector.
-The reduction of photon losses will therefore only involve passive optical design considerations, a notable difference with butt-coupled tree-splitting detectors.
+We carried out the theoretical evaluation of the photon-count POVM for a segmented detector such as the one designed in \sec{wg}.
+Results show that PNR detection in the ideal case of no losses and no dark counts requires on the order of $10^{3}$ SPADs to resolve 10 photons, using an efficient gradient coupling scheme.
+This level of scaling appears to be worthwhile of an integrated optics effort as it would yield a high quality room-temperature PNR detector.
+While photon losses were taken into account, it is important to note that they did not include the nonideal quantum efficiency of the SPADs, by design of the segmented detector.
+The reduction of photon losses will therefore only involve passive optical design considerations, a notable difference with terminally coupled tree-splitting detectors in which the quantum efficiency of the SPADs must be unity.
+Note also that a tree architecture can still be used to initially split the initial photon number among smaller-sized segmented photodetectors.
+It is remarkable that reasonable levels of losses (1\% per detector mode), and dark counts and cross-talk noise do not degrade performance as much as having a limited number of SPADs does, the number of integrated SPADs being then the dominant factor toward high-quality PNR detection.
+This means that investing into such a scalable integrated structure, manufacturable with available integrated photonic technology, can yield the benefit of room-temperature high-quality PNR operation.

-\section{acknowledgements}
+\section{Acknowledgements}

-We are grateful to Joe Campbell, Seth Bank, Aye L. Win, Rafael Alexander, Ben Godek, Sharon S. Philip, Bargav Jayaraman, and Oshin Jakhete for stimulating discussions.
-This work was supported by the U.S. Defense Advanced Research Projects Agency (DARPA).
+We are grateful to Carlos Gonz\'alez-Arciniegas, Steven van Enk, Jonathan Dowling, Joe Campbell, Seth Bank, Aye L. Win, Rafael Alexander, Ben Godek, Sharon S. Philip, Bargav Jayaraman, and Oshin Jakhete for stimulating discussions.
+This work was supported by the U.S. Defense Advanced Research Projects Agency and by NSF grants DMR-1839175 and EECS-1842641.